-THE GAUHATI HIGH COURT, (HIGH COURT OF ASSAM, NAGALAND, MIZORAM AND ARUNACHAL PRADESH)
+THE GAUHATI HIGH COURT, (HIGH COURT OF ASSAM, NAGALAND, MIZORAM AND ARUNACHAL PRADESH).

-MANASH RANJAN PATHAK
+MANASH RANJAN PATHAK, J.

+Smti.
 Junaki Mega.
 W/o.
-Tuki Mega – Appellant
+Tuki Mega – Petitioner

 Versus